Mardia-Enterprises/Fulcrum_main/instructions.md

         "construction": null,
         "professional_services": null
       },
       "brief_description": "The purpose of this project was to assess how flood stages will be affected by projected changes in future rain and sea-level conditions and recommend strategies for mitigating increased flood loss damages.
-Mr. Seiler performed the hydraulic modeling utilizing the EPA SWMM model to determine the existing and future conditions on over 50 percent of the Parish inside the levees for the 10-year, 25-year, and 100-year storm events."
+Mr. Seiler performed the hydraulic modeling utilizing the EPA SWMM model to determine the existing and future conditions on over 50 percent of the Parish inside the levees for the 10-year, 25-year, and 100-year storm events.", "budget_info": {
+        "fee": "$350 K",
+        "cost": "NA"
+      }
+    },
+    {
+      "title_and_location": "Potomac Park Flood Protection, Washington, DC", "project_owner": "Error retrieving data",
+      "score": 0.1,
+      "year_completed": null,
+      "brief_description": "Error processing project data: 1 validation error for ProjectResponse\ntitle_and_location\n  Input should be a valid string [type=str..."
+    },
+    {
+      "title_and_location": "East Garden Grove-Wintersburg Flood Risk Management System Analysis, Garden Grove, CA", "project_owner": "Error retrieving data",
+      "score": 0.1,
+      "year_completed": null,
+      "brief_description": "Error processing project data: 1 validation error for ProjectResponse\ntitle_and_location\n  Input should be a valid string [type=str..."
     },
     {
       "title_and_location": "Ascension Parish Environmental Infrastructure Wastewater Treatment Plant Design, Hillaryville, LA",